-Note: this is only available in Jungle Disk Desktop and Workgroup
+Note: this is only available in Jungle Disk Desktop and Jungle Disk (Formerly Workgroup)

 What is it?